 Beth had to roll her eyes.
 This was a Samuel plan if she had ever seen one.
 He might try to pass it off as a James idea, or even a Richard idea in a pinch, but it just had Samuel written all over it.
 Nate, being the older of the two toddlers, seemed to have taken charge.
 He was standing up in the “crow’s nest” of the little play area, calling out orders in that strange little language of his that none of the adults seemed to understand.
 Obviously Drew could though, because he was running around the grounds shouting back at Nate, pulling on different spots on the play ground structure.

 “It was James’ idea.”
-Samuel immediately spit out.
+Samuel immediately spat out.
 James slapped Samuel upside the back of the head with a quick, well practiced, motion, not even faltering in his sheepish ‘I’m sorry I got caught’ look that he was still sending Beth’s direction.

 “Beth, Angel, I thought you were going to the bookstore.
 I thought you’d be home later.”
 Richard started damage control mode.

-“They were having one of those really annoying book club meetings where no one shuts up long enough to have a proper discussion, and certainly isn’t very conductive to writing, so I thought I’d come home.
+“They were having one of those really annoying book club meetings where no one shuts up long enough to have a proper discussion, and certainly isn’t very conducive to writing, so I thought I’d come home.
 Even if I was going to be home later, how in the world were you going to keep me distracted from the new wooden play ground that had been constructed in our back yard?”

 “I–” Richard paused, before finishing lamely, “would have thought of something.”

-“Or at the very least he would have gone out and bought you some chocolate as a peace offering.”
-James assured her, probably hitting closer to the truth than Richard really felt comfortable with.
+“Or at the very least he would have gone out and bought you some chocolate as a peace offering,” James assured her, probably hitting closer to the truth than Richard really felt comfortable with.

 “Welp.
 I am tired.
 I think it’s getting late.
 It’s–” Samuel stopped to check his watch, “Almost two in the afternoon!
 Wow, about time for me to hit the hay.
-Goodbye all.”
+Goodbye, all.”

 “Wait!”
 James’ voice was just on the side of desperate, “I’m coming too!”
 James scooped Drew up, who laughed at the impromptu ride and yelled buh-bye to Nate.
 James followed at Samuel’s heels, eager not to be around if Beth was going to explode.
 Nate was completely undeterred by his loss of a first mate, and kept yelling out orders, pointing at imaginary people around his “ship.”